sambuddhac/MacroEnergy.jl/docs/src/Guides/User Guide/user_asset_constraints.md

 1. Add the `StorageDischargeLimitConstraint` to the list of constraints in the JSON input file of the asset and set it to `true`.

-!!! warning "Constraint Application Scope"
-    This constraint is applied to discharging edges only.

-**Example** (reduced input format):
 ```json
 {
     "discharge_constraints": {